scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 Implicit by-name parameters are not supported in Scala 2, but can be emulated to some degree by the `Lazy` type in Shapeless.

-# Simulating Scala 2 in Dotty
+## Simulating Scala 2 Implicits in Dotty

 ### Implicit Conversions

-Implicit conversion methods in Scala 2 can be expressed as instances of the `scala.Conversion` class in Dotty.
+Implicit conversion methods in Scala 2 can be expressed as implied instances of the `scala.Conversion` class in Dotty.
 E.g. instead of
 ```scala
   implicit def stringToToken(str: String): Token = new Keyword(str)
 ```